-- e.
+- b.
+New GPS values must be taken and recorded for 2025.
+Do not re-use the 2024 GPS coordinates even if the 2025 trap site is utilizing a previously used map and trap card. - c.
+All GPS points will be verified by the United States Department of Agriculture (USDA) prior to being entered into IPHIS.
+Following completion of trap placement, submit GPS points on an Excel spreadsheet (include county, trap number and GPS points) to William Yoder at William.E.Yoder@usda.gov. - d.
 Enter weekly trapping data reports into the United States Department of Agriculture (USDA) Integrated Plant Heath Information System (IPHIS).
-If this cannot be accomplished, send weekly reports for entry into IPHIS to Jason Leathers (Jason.leathers@cdfa.ca.gov).
-Weekly submission of data reports is required in order for reimbursement to be processed. - 16.
-Maps Counties must use maps displaying the square mile grid and appropriate subgrids as determined by the California Department of Food and Agriculture (CDFA).
+Weekly submission of data reports to IPHIS is required. - 16.
+CalTrap and Maps Counties must use maps or CalTrap.
+If counties use maps, these maps need to display the square mile grid and appropriate subgrids as determined by the California Department of Food and Agriculture (CDFA).
 If needed, maps or the geographic information system (GIS) layers will be provided.
 If the county has the ability to produce these, verify the accuracy with the CDFA before use. - 17.
 Trap Double-Screening All traps inspected and removed from the field shall be screened for EGVM suspects a second time at the trapping office by a supervisor or other qualified staff before disposal. - 18.
 Submitting Specimens for Identification - a.
 The entire trap containing the suspect moth should be collected and returned to the office for supervisory inspection.
 Before leaving the site, replace the old trap with a new one. - b.
 The trapping supervisor should contact the District Entomologist when suspect moths are discovered.
 Send suspect specimens to Sacramento by the quickest means possible. - c.
 Submit the entire trap, leaving the suspect moth in the trap, for identification to the CDFA Plant Pest Diagnostics Laboratory, 3294 Meadowview Road, Sacramento.
 If the suspect moth is alive in the trap, place the trap in the freezer for at least one hour to kill the moth.
 Do not send live specimens! - d.
 All suspect specimens should be submitted along with Form 65-020, the electronic version of the Pest and Damage Report (e-PDR).
 The website for the e-PDR is http://phpps.cdfa.ca.gov.
 Persons completing this form will need a username and a password. - e.
 Notify Jason Leathers (jason.leathers@cdfa.ca.gov) via email upon all submissions.
 Include the e-PDR number in this communication.